TanukiSharp/blood-alcohol-content/README.md

 # Overview

-> [!CAUTION]
-> If you ran into this project by mistake, DO NTO use it, it has a severe issue.

 This project is a web-based blood alcohol content calculator.

-Most of information needed to understand the (easy) math can be found here: https://en.wikipedia.org/wiki/Blood_alcohol_content
+Most of the information needed to understand the (easy) math can be found here: https://en.wikipedia.org/wiki/Blood_alcohol_content

 ⚠️ Please have a look at the warning section at the end of this document.